-There are other legitimate accrediting bodies out there such as DEAC, but for the sake of this article and NASM CPT, all you need to know is NCCA is the badge it carries, and that’s a really good thing.
+There are other legitimate accrediting bodies out there such as DEAC, but for the sake of this article and NASM-CPT, all you need to know is NCCA is the badge NASM carries, and that’s a really good thing.
 Employers typically like seeing a NCCA-approved certification on a trainer’s resume.

 There are 4 different packages available and their standard pricing is as follows:

-It’s important to note that prices occasionally changes since NASM regularly runs discounts and special promotions.
+It’s important to note that prices occasionally change and there are opportunities to apply NASM discounts and special promotions.

 You should check regularly the current cost of the CPT cert packages by clicking the link here.

 The average price point of NASM falls on the higher end when it comes to cost, which we feel is justified based on the quality and reputation of this cert.